Polirecyliente/SGConocimiento/Math/03_Geometry_basics/S03_Polygons.md

 [Parallelogram image code](Programs/S06/Parallelogram_image.py)
 ![Parallelogram image](Images/S06/Parallelogram.png)
 *Parallelogram*

-(Construcción de un paralelogramo)
-**Parallelogram construction**: a geometric construction to draw a parallelogram.

-> Parallelogram construction
->
-> This construction requires paper, pencil, and straightedge (or equivalent tools and materials).
-> 1. Draw two non-parallel lines that intersect each other.
-> 2. Apply the two parallel lines construction, once per line from step 1, so that the resulting lines close the parallelogram.

 (Teorema de los lados opuestos de un paralelogramo) **Opposite sides of a parallelogram theorem**: in a parallelogram, the opposite sides are congruent.